Synthetic Progestins and PCOS

 • Edema.

-Because of the potential side effects synthetic progestins can cause in your body, using bioidentical hormone replacement in the form of natural progesterone may be a safer way to complement the positive effects you will gain from adopting a healthy PCOS diet into your daily life.
+Because of the potential side effects synthetic progestins can cause in your body, using bioidentical hormone replacement in the form of natural progesterone may be a safer way to achieve the positive effects you're looking for.

 Occasionally, progestins may be used to partially suppress the ovary and regulate bleeding prior to the use of fertility drugs.